cjoakim/azure-cosmos-db-vector-search-openai-python/docs/cosmos_nosql_and_cogsearch.md

 - We didn't have to create verbose explicit queries with many attributes, and value ranges for these attributes
 - We simply asked Azure Cognitive Search to "find me players like Hank Aaron"
-- And the results are very accurate
+- And the results are very relevant